 - implement education for sustainable development in the academic curriculum

-- raise awareness about our aspirations to become a Fairtrade university
+- raise awareness about us being a Fairtrade University

 - raise awareness of environmental issues within the University and wider contexts